Publications Board and Committees

 Chair: Joe Konstan

-Members: Jack Davidson, Pat Ryan, Darren Ramdin, Scott E. Delman, Josh Horowitz, Liz Zhang
+Members: Jack Davidson, Divesh Srivastava, Pat Ryan, James Schembari, Scott Delman, Josh Horowitz, Liz Zhang

 ACM's prestigious conferences and journals are seeking top-quality papers in all areas of computing and IT.
 It is now easier than ever to find the most appropriate venue for your research and publish with ACM.